Adnan Khan is an Academic Lead for the IGC’s State Fragility initiative.

 The Impact of Social Networks on Labour Market Outcomes: New Evidence from Cape Breton (with Steven Lehrer, Queen’s) NBER Working Paper, Canadian Public Policy 2013.

 Breaking the Counter-cyclical Pattern of Local Democracy in Pakistan (with Roger Myerson, Chicago, and Ali Cheema, LUMS), in ‘Is Decentralization Good for Development?
 Perspectives from Academics and Policymakers’, edited by J.P.
 Faguet, Oxford University Press 2015.

-Decentralization in Pakistan: Context, Content and Causes (with Asim Khwaja, Harvard and Ali Cheema, LUMS), for Pranab Bardhan and Dilip Mookherjee’s ‘Decentralization and Local Governance in Developing Countries’, MIT Press, USA 2006
+Local Government Reforms in Pakistan: Context, Content and Causes (with Asim Khwaja, Harvard and Ali Cheema, LUMS), for Pranab Bardhan and Dilip Mookherjee’s ‘Decentralization and Local Governance in Developing Countries’, MIT Press, USA 2006.

 Capacity Development for Education Service Delivery in Pakistan: Top Down Devolution (with David Watson) in Public Administration and Development 2010.

-Tax and Political Connections (with Monica Singhal, Brandeis, and Asim Khwaja, Harvard)
+Tax and Political Connections (with Monica Singhal, UC Davis, and Asim Khwaja, Harvard).

-Out of Sight Out of Mind: Reducing Collusion in Customs Inspections (with Benjamin Olken, MIT, Asim Khwaja, Harvard, and Michael Best, Stanford)
+Out of Sight Out of Mind: Reducing Collusion in Customs Inspections (with Benjamin Olken, MIT, Asim Khwaja, Harvard, and Michael Best, Columbia)